Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

-In \Cref{Vpert_sec}, we consider the boundary term in $\mathcal{E}_a(\cdot;\Q^b)$ and estimate it in terms of the quantities $\inner{P_L^z,a}_{\car_L}$.
+In \sref{Vpert_sec}, we consider the boundary term in $\mathcal{E}_a(\cdot;\Q^b_L)$ and estimate it in terms of the quantities $\inner{P_L^z,a}_{\car_L}$.
 By subtracting off an appropriate harmonic function from $a$, we can ensure that $\inner{P_L^z,a}_{\car_L}$ is small enough for us to treat the boundary term as negligible as $L \to \infty$.
-The harmonic function that we subtract off can be handled by the result in \Cref{harm_pert_sec}.
-Finally, when the boundary term is small, then $\mathrm{HS}^b_a$ is approximately equal to the minimizer of the simpler energy without the boundary term, which was understood in \Cref{SSlaw_sec}.
+The harmonic function that we subtract off can be handled by the result in \sref{harm_pert_sec}.
+Finally, when the boundary term is small, then $\mathrm{HS}^b a$ is approximately equal to the minimizer of the simpler energy without the boundary term, which was understood in \sref{SSlaw_sec}.

-In \Cref{concl_sec}, we synthesize our results to prove the main theorems.
-In \Cref{append}, we give some basic bounds on the Dirichlet Green's functions for the Laplacian, and we give estimates on the aforementioned decomposition of $a$ into a harmonic piece and a remainder.
+In \sref{concl_sec}, we synthesize our results to prove the main theorems.
+In \sref{append}, we give some basic bounds on the Dirichlet Green's functions for the Laplacian, and we give estimates on the aforementioned decomposition of $a$ into a harmonic piece and a remainder.